Copyright © , Temple University. All rights reserved.

 Student feedback is anonymous and confidential; results are available in composite form after grades have been submitted and evaluations processed.
 Please be advised that to preserve student anonymity data are not reported for any course in which the enrollment is fewer than five students.

 Students will be sent emails from the University asking them to complete their evaluations online.
-If there are additional items instructors would like students to complete, those items need to be distributed before the initial University email is sent (see the e-SFF Administration Calendar below).

 Email communication for short duration and early start courses are sent directly by school/college liaisons.

 What can instructors do to encourage a strong response rate?